selimslab/selimslab.github.io/_posts/social/phil/2020-8-3-principia.md

 I feel

+I don’t know

-I like it
+I like you

 I don’t like it

+I agree

-I agree with you
+I don’t agree

---
+no, thank you

+I don’t understand

+I’m sorry, that was my fault

+Can you help me?

+---

 do not interrupt